zynayumi/libzynayumi/README.md

   waveform.
 That waveform is multipled with the YN2149 square waveform, thus creating a ring modulation.
 Ranges from 0.0 to 1.0.

+- **RingMod sync**: whether the phase of the ring modulation is synchronized with the phase of the square tone when a new on note is created.

+- **RingMod phase**: phase of the ring modulator.
+Ranges from 0.0 to 1.0.

 - **RingMod mirror**: whether the ring modulation waveform is mirrored.
 This can soften the ring modulation.

-- **RingMod sync**: whether the phase of the ring modulation is synchronized with the phase of the square tone when a new on note is created.

 - **RingMod detune**: detune in semitone of the ring modulation waveform relative to the square waveform.
 The famous SID phaser